melmanm/melmanm.github.io/_posts/2024-04-22-article-15-addauthentication-addauthorization-explained.md

 ### Forbid and Challenge

-Let's make a slightly more complex
+Let's make things slightly more complex

 #### What happens if policy is not fulfilled?